aspose-font/Aspose.Font-Documentation/java/developer-guide/working-with-truetype-and-opentype-fonts/glyphs-and-metrics/_index.md

 ---
-title: Work with Glyphs and Metrics of TrueType Fonts | Java
+title: Glyphs and Metrics of TrueType Fonts | Java
 linktitle: Work with Glyphs and Metrics of TrueType Fonts
 type: docs
 weight: 15